peterpme/peterpme.github.io/content/blog/backpack-announcement.md

 **[Solend](https://www.xnft.gg/app/Hs78vTKzgK53qeRcYr6UFALzKB9SPNRfV79X5FtVgbKq)**

 Solend is a DeFi protocol for lending and borrowing on the Solana blockchain.
 Think Aave or Compound on Solana.
 Solend allows anyone with an internet connection to earn interest by lending their crypto assets, and allows them to use their deposits as collateral for borrowing.

+### Building a better ecosystem for the every day person

 Today, blockchain is something you need to understand to use correctly.
 Tomorrow, users won’t have to worry about which chain they’re using, how they need to transfer funds and whether the site they’re using is real.
 You don’t need to know how the internet works to use Facebook or Netflix.
 With Backpack, we’ll bring that same level of harmony to web3.